abdulbaasitt/Turtle-Simulator/README.md

 |      set pen down          |   d       |
 |      set line width         |  1 to 10        |
 | Quit while demo is running      |    q      |

+## Notes

+The Undo button is only works for lines drawn and lines around the shape.
+It does not work when trying to remove a shape filled with colour.
+This is because the undo function only keeps track of the turtle's movement history and not the shapes drawn on the canvas.

 ## License